goharbor/harbor/docs/installation_guide.md

 ## Performance tuning
-By default, Harbor will limit the CPU quota used by Clair container to 150000 to avoid using up all the CPU resources,it is defined in the docker-compose.clair.yml file.
-You can modify it according to your hardware resource.
+By default, Harbor limits the CPU usage of Clair container to 150000 and avoids its using up all the CPU resources.
+This is defined in the docker-compose.clair.yml file.
+You can modify it based on your hardware configuration.

 ## Troubleshooting
 1. When Harbor does not work properly, run the below commands to find out if all containers of Harbor are in **UP** status: